minhhoit/yacms/docs/caching-strategy.rst

 that cache misses never actually occur and that (almost) only one client will ever perform regeneration of a cache entry.

-Mezzanine's mint cache is based on `this snippet
+Yacms's mint cache is based on `this snippet
 <http://djangosnippets.org/snippets/793/>`_ created by
 `Disqus <http://disqus.com>`_.